 The Toronto Guild of Stitchery was formed in 1975 to encourage and promote the practice of embroidery in all its forms.
-Our members enjoy a variety of techniques, including cross stitch, crewel, needlepoint, blackwork, whitework, Schwalm, Hardanger, pulled thread, drawn thread, stumpwork, goldwork, smocking, canvas work, mixed media, Japanese embroidery, and machine embroidery, among others.
-We welcome stitchers of all skill levels, from beginners to experts
+Our members enjoy a variety of techniques, including cross stitch, crewel, needlepoint, blackwork, whitework, schwalm, hardanger, pulled thread, drawn thread, stumpwork, goldwork, smocking, canvas work, mixed media, and machine embroidery, among others.
+We welcome stitchers of all skill levels, from beginners to experts.

 In addition to our regular meetings, members get together once or twice a year on a Saturday, to spend the whole day stitching.
 Semi-regular weekends away are also planned.